 Winter Driving and Your Wheelchair Van

-First, make sure you're wearing the right clothes.
-Should the worst-case scenario happen and you get stranded in yourwheelchair van, you'll want to be sure you're wearing warm layers, waterproof gloves, and a hat that keeps your head warm.
+- Make sure you're wearing the right clothing.
+Should the worst happen and you get stranded in your wheelchair van, you'll want to be sure you're wearing warm layers and all the necessary gear it takes to stay warm.
 Keep some blankets in storage too!